gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

   var days = ((new Date() - new Date(2019,2,19)) / (1000 * 60 * 60 * 24)).toFixed(0);

   //To display the final_result value document.write("<b>tl;dr</b> " + days + " days ago I reached out to the Australian DVA for help with service induced insomnia & depression.
-The DVA have so far paid 3rd parties <a target='_blank' href='/wp-content/uploads/2019/12/2019-12-24%20FOI%2033349%20-%20Total%20amount%20DVA%20paid%20to%203rd%20parties%20for%20treatment%20so%20far.pdf'>$8,782.40</a> for my treatment.
+The DVA have so far paid 3rd parties <a target='_blank' href='/wp-content/uploads/2019/12/2019-12-24%20FOI%2033349%20-%20Total%20amount%20DVA%20paid%20to%203rd%20parties%20for%20treatment%20so%20far.pdf'>$8,782.40</a> (at 2019-12-24) for my treatment.
 I have not yet begun treatment with a psychologist or received any other form of treatment.
 20 sessions with a psychologist would cost a fraction of what the DVA have paid so far.
 The $8,782.40 does not include additional expenses like DVA staffing, costs incurred by me directly, or costs incurred by Public Health for the multiple required doctors appointments.");
 </script>

 In 2010 I deployed to Afghanistan with the Australian Army.
 Since returning home in 2011 I have suffered insomnia and mild PTSD.
 Canada has been my home since 2012 when I immigrated here for work.
 Luckily The Australian Department of Veteran Affairs (DVA) and Veterans Affairs Canada have [reciprocal relationships](https://www.veterans.gc.ca/eng/about-vac/legislation-policies/policies/document/1103) for veteran services.
 On March 19th, 2019, I decided to seek help from the Australian DVA.
 My encounters with the Australian DVA in the past have been awful so I decided to document my (not uncommon) experience.
 This is my unsuccessful journey for help from the Australia DVA so far.